AdobeDocs/experience-manager-65.en/help/assets/content-fragments/content-fragments-variations.md

 ---
 # Variations - Authoring Fragment Content{#variations-authoring-fragment-content}

-[Variations](/help/assets/content-fragments/content-fragments.md#constituent-parts-of-a-content-fragment) are a significant feature of AEM's content fragments, as they allow you to create and edit copies of the master content for use on specific channels, and/or scenarios, making headless content delivery even more flexible.
+[Variations](/help/assets/content-fragments/content-fragments.md#constituent-parts-of-a-content-fragment) are a significant feature of AEM's content fragments, as they let you create and edit copies of the master content for use on specific channels, and/or scenarios, making headless content delivery even more flexible.

 From the **Variations** tab you can: